 About the CNB

 The CNB is the central bank of the Czech Republic, the supervisor of the Czech financial market and the Czech resolution authority.
-It is established under the Constitution of the Czech Republic and carries out its activities in compliance with Act No. 6/1993 Coll., on the Czech National Bank, as amended (pdf, 150 kB) and other regulations.
+It is established under the Constitution of the Czech Republic and carries out its activities in compliance with Act No. 6/1993 Coll., on the Czech National Bank, as amended (pdf, 238 kB) and other regulations.
 It is a legal entity under public law having its registered address in Prague.
-It has seven regional offices in Prague, Ústí nad Labem, Plzeň, České Budějovice, Hradec Králové, Brno and Ostrava.
+The CNB performs its activities through its headquarters in Prague and regional offices in Ústí nad Labem, Plzeň, České Budějovice, Hradec Králové, Brno and Ostrava.
 It manages its assets, including the international reserves, with due diligence.
 Interventions in its activities are only permissible on the basis of a law.
 The CNB is a part of the European System of Central Banks and contributes to the fulfilment of its objectives and tasks.
 It is also a part of the European System of Financial Supervision and cooperates with the European Systemic Risk Board and with European Supervisory Authorities.

-The supreme governing body of the CNB is the Bank Board, consisting of the CNB Governor, two Vice-Governors and four other Bank Board members.
+The supreme governing body of the CNB is the Bank Board, consisting of the CNB Governor, two Deputy Governors and four other Bank Board members.
 All Bank Board members are appointed by the President of the Czech Republic for a maximum of two six-year terms.